rseanhall/sdk-api/sdk-api-src/content/immdev/nf-immdev-immenumregisterwordw.md

 If <i>dwStyle</i> is set to 0 and both <i>lpszReading</i> and <i>lpszRegister</i> are set to <b>NULL</b>, this function enumerates all register strings in the IME dictionary.

 > [!NOTE]
-> The immdev.h header defines ImmEnumRegisterWord as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The immdev.h header defines ImmEnumRegisterWord as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also